This Day In Writing History

 At first, the Fitzgeralds' marriage had been productive.
 Zelda's diaries and large collection of correspondence would inspire Scott's writings; sometimes he even quoted passages from her writings.
 But their alcoholism and Zelda's worsening schizophrenia began to take its toll.

 In 1934, Fitzgerald finally published his long awaited fourth novel, Tender Is The Night.
-He had started writing the novel in 1932, while Zelda was hospitalized for her schizophrenia.
+He had started writing the novel in 1932, while Zelda was hospitalized.
 It received glowing reviews and briefly made the bestseller list.

 However, its reception was nowhere near as big as that of The Great Gatsby.
 In serious financial trouble, Fitzgerald spent the remainder of his life writing commercial short stories for money and working for Hollywood movie studio MGM.